proactis-documentation/documentation-source/docs/p2p/help.md

 ### Creating Help Topics

-These can be created in any editor WORD etc. and saved within the **Customer\Help\External** directory.
+PROACTIS supports two different methods of defining help files.
+The easiest (and most commonly used) is to create files using an editor such as Microsoft Word and then save them to the **Customer\Help\External** directory.

-Files can be saved in multiple formats (HTML, Word .Doc , PDF ) although perhaps the easiest to manage are the .MHT files that can be saved from later versions of Microsoft Word.
-This creates a single web file that contains any graphics etc used within the document
+These files can be saved in multiple formats (HTML, Word .Doc , PDF ),  but your users will need an application installed locally in order to display them.

-### TOC Entries
+Instead of creating files which are downloaded to the user's machine it also possible to define files using *xml* which are then converted into web pages.
+The format of this xml is described in detail later in this document.

+### Table Of Contents (toc.xml)
 This file holds a listing of topics and a link to the appropriate help contents..

 ```xml